tittoassini/notebook/README.md

 To run `pandoc` automatically when a source file changes there are many options.

-If you are working with a single file, you might just use `stack` built-in file watcher:
+If you are working with a single file, you might just use `stack`'s built-in file watcher:

 ```bash
 stack build --file-watch --exec "pandoc -s  --from markdown_mmd  --highlight-style kate -t html -F mermaid-filter --metadata title=Notebook  -o html/Notebook.html src/Notebook.hs"